m4r35n357/ODE-Playground/README.md

 The general idea is to replace one of the model parameters with the string '$p' (including quotes!).

 #### Bifurcation Diagram (manual gnuplot graph):

+A fourth-order integrator is sufficient for bifurcation diagrams and will run faster; for this scenario we only care about transitions into and out of chaos, not accuracy within the chaotic regions.
 ```
 ./bifurcation-scan .1 .23 10 ./tsm-thomas-static 6 4 0.1 10000 1 0 0 '$p'
 ```